Mother’s Day is the third most attended church day in the U.S., just behind Christmas and Easter.

 Unless you were born into church and going your entire life, you were probably nervous your first day and filled with questions.

 A common practice in US churches is having church greeters at the church doors to at least give a hello and a friendly smile, wave, or greeting.

 Some churches have a few volunteers they call welcomers or hosts who are available to engage visitors in conversation after the door greeters say hello.

 Most churches will offer some kind of reception after the service.

-Use good coffee and provide some real cream.
+Use good coffee and provide some real cream or dairy-free alternatives.

 That powdered milk substitute just doesn’t work.

 See Tip #9 in 10 Practices to Welcome Church Visitors for more thoughts.

 One killer to your hospitality ministry is when the congregation is not as friendly as your hospitality team.

 I have experienced professional greeters at the door and welcome center that gave a great first impression, but chilly experiences from church members inside the sanctuary.